MichaelCurrin/node-worker-threads-quickstart/README.md

 [![Made with Node.js](https://img.shields.io/badge/Node.js->=12-blue?logo=node.js&logoColor=white)](https://nodejs.org "Go to Node.js homepage")

+I've done research into Worker Threads in Node, to run tasks in parallel.

 This is a guide on how to start one or more child threads within a parent thread, using functionality built into Node.

-I've put some notes and demo scripts around Worker Threads here, based on a few tutorials and the documentation.
+This repo includes demo scripts you can run, plus some background notes and links to tutorials and documentation used.

 ## Documentation